 An incarnation of this regional collaboration in August of 2011 saw a shift in programming from HIV to human rights related to sexual orientation and/or gender identity and expression (SOGIE) and to some extent, intersex status.

 Organisations representing the lesbian, gay, bisexual, transgender and intersex community serve as core membership of the Eastern Caribbean Alliance for Diversity and Equality (ECADE).
 An independent umbrella organisation, ECADE works with human rights groups to strengthen institutional capacity and provide a platform to strategise and work towards equality within the sub-region.
 Membership is drawn from across twenty-two (22) small island territories in the eastern Caribbean.
 These organisations will be a direct conduit to and amplify the voice of, the communities they serve.

 An empowered eastern Caribbean that promotes a culture of human rights, equality, justice and respect for all people.

-To strengthen regional capacity for the defense and full recognition of human rights through intersectional collaboration, training, network expansion, development of grassroots HRDs and organizations and sensitization of policymakers, legislators, government and service providers.
+To strengthen regional capacity for the defence and full recognition of human rights through intersectional collaboration, training, network expansion, development of grassroots HRDs and organisations and sensitisation of policymakers, legislators, government and service providers.

-At a 2015 Eastern Caribbean Litigation, Advocacy, and Strategy meeting convened in Grenada, activists from organizations in the various islands called for the revamp or creation of a regional hub.
-Now identified as ECADE, this hub builds on the shoulders of the previous network, the Caribbean HIV AIDS Partnership (CHAP).
+ECADE was conceptualised as a regional hub to build on the previous network, the Caribbean HIV AIDS Partnership (CHAP).
 It also draws from efforts by the wider regional grouping CariFLAGS, to advance collaborative advocacy in the region.